Do0mi/magnet/API_DOCUMENTATION.md

 - All endpoints require authentication unless stated otherwise.
 - Role-based access is enforced for some endpoints (Admin, Employee, Business, Customer).
 - For endpoints that update or approve/reject, validation middleware is used.
+- **The GET and PUT `/api/user/profile` endpoints are protected by the `requireCustomer` middleware, allowing only users with the 'customer' role to access them.**

 ---